Simulation of open quantum systems on universal quantum computers: Introduction

 \section{Introduction}

-The concept of quantum computers inaugurated by Feynman in his famous talk to simulate quantum systems \cite{Hey2023Book, nielsen2010quantum}, which can not be efficiently achieved with classical computers due to the exponential growth of the Hilbert space with the increasing of system size, has been the major catalyst for quantum computation in the past forty years.
-To date, quantum processors with high-performance superconducting qubits \cite{Kim2023evidence}, photons \cite{Deng2023Gaussian}, or reconfigurable neutral atom arrays \cite{Lukin12023Logical}, have been realized for quantum advantages \cite{Daley2022Practical, Huang2022quantumadvantage}.
-With efficient implementable unitary quantum gates, simulating quantum systems with these hardware has become a stirring research forefront \cite{Kim2023evidence, Fauseweh2024quantumsimulation, Bauer2023quantumsimulation}.
-However, real quantum systems are inevitably dissipated from the interaction with the environments, leading to decoherence and relaxation processes \cite{ISAR1994opensystems, Preskill2018quantumcomputingin}, thus quantum error mitigation \cite{Cai2023quantumem, van2023probabilistic, Shuaining202errormitigated} and quantum error correction \cite{Campbell2017roadsftqc, Babu2023errorcorrection} strategies should be employed for practical quantum computations.
-Alternatively, quantum noise and the associated dynamical process can lead to captivating physical phenomena like dissipative phase transition \cite{Kessler2012dissipativeptspin, Fitzpatrick2017observationdpt} and topological protection \cite{Yao2021topological, deGroot2022symmetryprotected}.
+The concept of quantum computers, introduced by Feynman in his famous talk on simulating quantum systems \cite{Hey2023Book, nielsen2010quantum}, has driven the development of quantum computation over the past forty years.
+This approach addresses the inefficiency of classical computers in simulating quantum systems, where the Hilbert space grows exponentially with system size.
+To date, quantum processors with high-performance superconducting qubits \cite{Kim2023evidence}, photons \cite{Deng2023Gaussian}, or reconfigurable neutral atom arrays \cite{Lukin12023Logical}, have been realized for quantum advantages \cite{Daley2022Practical, Huang2022quantumadvantage,Trivedi2024Quantum,Diego2017Demonstration}.
+With efficient implementable unitary quantum gates, simulating quantum systems with these hardware has become a stirring research forefront \cite{Kim2023evidence, Trivedi2024Quantum, Fauseweh2024quantumsimulation, Bauer2023quantumsimulation, Fauseweh2024Quantum}.
+However, real quantum systems are inevitably dissipated from the interaction with the environments, leading to decoherence and relaxation processes \cite{ISAR1994opensystems, Preskill2018quantumcomputingin, Kenneth2024Usingml}, thus quantum error mitigation \cite{Cai2023quantumem, van2023probabilistic, Brien2023Purification, Youngseok2023Scalable} and quantum error correction \cite{Campbell2017roadsftqc, Babu2023errorcorrection, Sivak2023realtime, Miao2023overcoming} strategies should be employed for practical quantum computations.
+Alternatively, quantum noise and the associated dynamical process can lead to Intriguing and fundamental physical phenomena like dissipative phase transition \cite{Kessler2012dissipativeptspin, Fitzpatrick2017observationdpt, Lyu2024Multicritical} and topological protection \cite{Yao2021topological, deGroot2022symmetryprotected, Paszko2024Edge}.
 In these cases, the system follows non-unitary dynamics, and thus can not be naturally simulated on the quantum hardware.
 Therefore, efficient simulation of open quantum systems with quantum computers has become an indispensable open question.